I hope you all had a very pleasant Kentucky Derby weekend this past Saturday. Just in time for the 00-7th of May, here is…

 There is a reason that these scenes elevated Bond to iconic status.
 Despite being a prisoner, practically condemned to death, Bond is as calm and unfettered as ever, alternating between Martinis and Mint Juleps as he prefers to live “the easy way” while in captivity.
 He disproves the old sayings about man’s inability to multitask while exercising both his libido and his judo skills at the same time.

 What to Imbibe

 I think it’s fair to say that Bond’s time with Goldfinger wasn’t all bad.
-He got free room and board on a horse ranch, he got to have a literal roll-in-the-hay with Cathy Gale and her 37Cs, and he got his choice of drink.
+He got free room and board on a horse ranch, he got to enjoy the company of one Pussy Galore, and he got his choice of drink.
 Given that he can be a stickler to regional taste, Bond naturally chooses a Mint Julep.

 The Mint Julep is one of the oldest known mixed drinks in existence and is most likely the oldest American cocktail.
 First mentioned in 1803 as “a dram of spirituous liquor that has mint steeped in it, taken by Virginians of a morning,” (thanks, Wikipedia) we instantly now that our American forefathers were even greater badasses than we believed if they started every morning with a goddamn Mint Julep.

 155 years later, the Mint Julep became the official drink of the Kentucky Derby.
 Now, more than 120,000 juleps are sold over a two-day period at each race.